1586 Campus Delivery

 Fort Collins, CO 80523-1586

-Helen Holmquist-Johnson currently holds the position of Research Associate and Assistant Director at the Social Work Research Center in the School of Social Work at Colorado State University.
+Helen Holmquist-Johnson currently holds the position of Director of Human-Animal Bond in Colorado (HABIC) in the School of Social Work at Colorado State University.
 Dr. Holmquist-Johnson’s educational background includes a Master’s of Social Work and a Ph.D. in Education and Human Resource Studies, with specialization in Social Work.
 She has coordinated evaluation and research studies for large federal and state funded projects including integrated services for mental health and substance abuse, and evaluation of trauma-focused interventions for children and adults.
 She is well-versed in standardized instruments used in mental health settings, specifically trauma assessment in diverse populations.
 Her expertise includes training clinicians to administer and use data gathered from family and individual assessments and using federal data reporting systems.
 Dr. Holmquist-Johnson has partnered with many federal agencies, private evaluation firms, and county and state child welfare departments to conduct program evaluations and performance measurement activities including cross-site evaluations.

 Ph.D., May 2009, Education and Human Resource Studies, Colorado State University